 5) What is the required measurement accuracy?

-Of course, the accuracy of sensing is just a means-to-an-end for the accuracy of measurement.
+Of course, the accuracy of sensing is just a means-to-an-end for the accuracy of the measurement.
 The measurement accuracy has to be “good enough” for the use case.
 And in the case of dosing insulin, “good enough” is a tough target to hit.
 Demonstrating a linear relationship between blood glucose and sensor outputs is not enough.
 Ultimately there needs to be a measurement of glucose concentration, requiring a reliable, universal physiological model to be developed and validated.

 6) How reliable are the results?

 One-time success doesn’t cut it!
 Not only must one show accuracy in enough people to satisfy the statistical power requirements, but one must show that the measurement method is repeatable.
 In fact, I wouldn’t trust any biomedical sensor claim, no matter how large the human subject size, unless the experiment had been repeated at least twice, on the same subjects, and had been shown to be repeatable.